 However the RAW files of the cameras opened in Lightroom are not that different.
 LR applies to both a standard sharpening of 25.
 It can be also noted that the Sony JPG is sharper than the RAW version, indicating that the Sony A7 applies a large amount of sharpening in the in-camera JPG conversion.

 Same shot at f5.6.
 Again the RAW files of the A7 and M9 are similar (of course the A7 has more pixel).

 This exercise proves that the difference in sharpness seen between the A7 and the M9 on the JPG is almost exclusively due to the in-camera JPG conversion.

 [update from 11.10.2015 end]

-Where the M9 has a clear edge on the A7 is at the edge of the frame.
+Where the M9 has a clear edge against the A7 is at the borders of the frame.
 We know that wide-angle M-Mount lenses are not optimized for the A7 sensor and this is clearly visible in my sample.
 Here the focus is on the bushes more or less (it was on the birds in the center).

 In takes until f8 to reach a decent quality on the A7:

 If we stay with the M9, stepping down the Ultron has of course a positive effect on edge sharpness but it is not a huge change (contrary to what we saw with the A7), meaning that the Ultron has good sharpness across the frame already at f1.7.